Where To Pick Your Own Apples

 230 Mammoth Rd., Londonderry, NH

 Mack’s Apples has an impressive history — this eighth-generation, family-run farm has about 400 acres with 100 of those dedicated to apples.
-In fact, the Mack family has continuously farmed the land since 1732.
+In fact, the Mack family has continuously farmed the land since 1732, and is the oldest family-run farm in the Granite State.
 There are also lovely walking trails and both ice cream and farmstands.
 At the farmstand, you’ll find fresh vegetables, honey, pumpkins, squash, local maple syrup and many other items.

 98 Poverty Ln., Lebanon, NH

 Specializing in heirloom varieties plus your familiar favorites, Poverty Lane also grows cider apples for the related Farnum Hill Ciders.
 These hard ciders are available in other stores, but nothing beats picking your own apples followed by a growler fill for the adults.
 The farm store also sells regular cider and other products.
 There are free weekend wagon rides (weather permitting and with new safety precautions in place), picnic tables and plenty of room for kids to play.

 41 Broad St., Hollis, NH